HereBeAndre/amenitiz/README.md

 npm run build
 ```

-This will create a `build` directory with a production build of your app.
+This will create a `dist` directory in the project root containing the production-ready files.

 ## Running unit tests